robmarkcole/fire-detection-from-images/README.md

 * Handling different viewpoints, different camera manufacturers and settings, and different ambient lighting conditions.
 * Since fires are so bright they can often wash out images and cause other optical disturbances, how can this be compensated for?
 * Since we expect the model will have limitations, how do we make the model results interpretable?
+* Fires can be a very wide range of sizes, from an candle flame to engulfing an entire forest - is this a small object & large object problem?

 Ideas:
 * Preprocessing images, e.g. to remove background or apply filters